Stamp Duty Buy to Let Calculator on Second Homes

 2015's Autumn Statement announced a 3% additional rate of Stamp Duty Land Tax (SDLT) on purchases of additional properties such as buy to lets and second homes with effect from the 1st April 2016.
 Because stamp duty is tiered (see below table), you will pay a different stamp duty rate on different portions of the property value.

 Use our buy to let Stamp Duty calculator by ticking the 'Second home or Buy to Let' option.
-This will calculate the new rate of SDLT you will need to pay after 1st April 2016. * Properties under £40,000 are not subject to the tax.
+This will calculate the new rate of SDLT you will need to pay after 1st April 2016. * Properties under £40,000 are not subject to the additional 3% tax.

 *Updated 14th November, 2017